Why Are Babies So Agitated When Trying to Sleep?

 Monitor Feeding and Comfort

-Ensure the baby is well-fed and comfortable before bedtime.
-Address any potential sources of discomfort, such as teething pain, with appropriate remedies.
+Ensure your baby is well-fed and comfortable before bedtime.
+Address any potential sources of discomfort like teething pain.
+Products like teething gels or homeopathic remedies can offer relief, but always consult with a pediatrician before trying new products.

 Respond to Needs Consistently